13 Week Old Baby – Milestones, Development, Sleep & Care

 Your 13-Week-Old Baby’s Milestones

-By now your baby’s most of the senses must have developed at par.
-It might take some more time, but as a result of the growth spurt that happens around the third month, your baby may have a better vision by this age.
-Your baby will be able to focus better, begin to understand the perception of depth and see how near or far something is.
-The hues of various colours will start getting more vivid than before and your baby might prefer certain colours over others.
-Play some music in a corner and your baby may start turning his head and try to see where the sound is coming from.
-Use that nice baby lotion with the smell of flowers, and you will see a haze of recognition on your baby’s face when he smells it.
+By now, your baby’s most senses must have developed at par.
+It might take some more time, but as a result of the growth spurt that happens around the third month, your baby may have better vision by this age.
+Your baby will be able to focus better, begin to understand depth perception, and see how near or far something is.
+The hues of various colours will start getting more vivid than before, and your baby might prefer certain colours over others.

 13 Week Old Baby's Milestones

 Along with the senses, your baby’s limbs will also begin to improve as time passes.
-This is the time when your baby will realize that he has fingers which can be controlled individually.
-Though he might not be able to point at something or grip anything right way, his fingers and palms will keep moving around as he starts exploring them.
+This is the time when your baby will realise that he has fingers which can be controlled individually.
+Though he might not be able to point at something or grip anything the right way, his fingers and palms will keep moving around as he starts exploring them.
 His hand-eye coordination will be much better than before.

 [Also Read: 3 Months Old Baby Milestones]